jaspector

 Morning: 8:00 a.m. to 9:00 a.m.; Afternoon: 3:00 p.m. to 4:00 p.m.

-Typical inspection sequence: For county permits, possible inspections include footer, slab, crawl, rough building, insulation, electric or mechanical, trench, driveway, sidewalk, sewer lateral, WMSC, and finals
+Typical sequence: For county permits, possible inspections include footer, slab, crawl, rough building, insulation, electric or mechanical, trench, driveway, sidewalk, sewer lateral, WMSC, and finals

-Do I need a building permit in Goshen Township, OH?
+01 Do I need a building permit in Goshen Township, OH?

 Goshen Township provides separate residential and commercial permit requirement documents.
 Clermont County lists additions, decks, detached structures, demolitions, roofing, pools, signs, siding, retaining walls, and similar work as permit-triggering

-How much does a building permit cost in Goshen Township, OH?
+02 How much does a building permit cost in Goshen Township, OH?

+Building permit fees in Goshen Township, OH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Goshen publishes separate 2026 residential and commercial fee schedules for township actions; Clermont County fee schedule applies to county building permits.

-How do I apply for a building permit in Goshen Township, OH?
+03 How do I apply for a building permit in Goshen Township, OH?

-1. Review Goshen Township residential or commercial permit requirement documents and fee schedules.
+To apply for a building permit in Goshen Township, OH, follow these steps: 1.
+Review Goshen Township residential or commercial permit requirement documents and fee schedules.
 2. Submit for township zoning approval.
 3. After township approval, submit the Clermont County building permit application package to Permit Central for most building permits.
 4. Clermont County completes code review and issues corrections if needed.
 5. Pay applicable township and county fees.
 6. Receive permit issuance and schedule required inspections.

-How long does it take to get a building permit in Goshen Township, OH?
+04 How long does it take to get a building permit in Goshen Township, OH?

-What work is exempt from building permits in Goshen Township, OH?
+05 What work is exempt from building permits in Goshen Township, OH?

-How do I schedule a building inspection in Goshen Township, OH?
+06 How do I schedule a building inspection in Goshen Township, OH?

-Inspections can be scheduled via: Call by 4:00 p.m. the business day before inspection (for county-issued permits).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Goshen Township, OH via: Call by 4:00 p.m. the business day before inspection (for county-issued permits).
 4:00 p.m. the business day before inspection.

-Other cities in Clermont County
+Other jurisdictions in Clermont County.

-View all Clermont County jurisdictions →
+All Clermont County jurisdictions →